Random singlet physics in the $S = \frac{1}{2}$ pyrochlore antiferromagnet NaCdCu$_2$F$_7$: Results

-Structural studies confirmed the expected cubic pyrochlore structure for NaCdCu$_2$F$_7$, depicted in Figure \ref{fig1}a, agreeing with the previously studied Na$A''B_2$F$_7$ fluorides \cite{Hansler1970, Kancko2023,Kancko2025,Krizan2014, Krizan2015Co,Krizan2015Ni,Sanders2017,Kubel2001,Oliveira2004,Grzechnik2007}.
-Structural randomness is inherent due to a mixed occupancy of Na$^+$/Cd$^{2+}$ cations fully disordered on the pyrochlore $A$ site.
-The magnetic Cu$^{2+}$ ions are octahedrally coordinated by fluorine, and are surrounded by six Na$^+$/Cd$^{2+}$ ions creating a hexagon in the (111) plane, see Figure \ref{fig1}b.
-The difference in ionic radii of Na$^+$ (1.18 \AA) and Cd$^{2+}$ (1.10 \AA) \cite{Shannon1976}, in combination with their random occupation of the $A$ site, induce local distortions of the CuF$_6$ octahedron along the local [111] direction, which leads to a distribution of Cu$^{2+}$--F$^-$--Cu$^{2+}$ superexchange pathways - intrinsic magnetic bond disorder.
+Structural studies confirmed the expected cubic pyrochlore structure (space group $Fd\overline{3}m$, $a$ = 10.3038(15) \AA) for NaCdCu$_2$F$_7$, depicted in Figure \ref{fig1}a, agreeing with the previously studied Na$A''B_2$F$_7$ fluorides \cite{Hansler1970, Kancko2023,Kancko2025,Krizan2014, Krizan2015Co,Krizan2015Ni,Sanders2017,Kubel2001,Oliveira2004,Grzechnik2007}.
+Structural randomness is inherent due to a mixed occupancy of Na$^+$/Cd$^{2+}$ cations fully disordered on the pyrochlore ($16d$) $A$ site.
+Inspection of the reciprocal space map cuts along the $(hk0), (h0l)$ and $(0kl)$ planes reveals no superstructure reflections or obvious diffuse scattering, indicating the absence of short- or long-range occupational ordering of Na$^+$ and Cd$^{2+}$ (see Figure S2 in SM \cite{Supplementary}).
+The magnetic Cu$^{2+}$ ions on the pyrochlore ($16c$) $B$ site are octahedrally coordinated by F(2) fluorine on the $48f$ site, and are surrounded by six Na$^+$/Cd$^{2+}$ ions creating a hexagon in the (111) plane, see Figure \ref{fig1}b.
+The difference in ionic radii of Na$^+$ (1.18 \AA) and Cd$^{2+}$ (1.10 \AA) \cite{Shannon1976}, in combination with their random occupation of the $A$ site, induce small trigonal distortions of the CuF$_6$ octahedra along the local [111] direction, which leads to a distribution of Cu$^{2+}$--F$^-$--Cu$^{2+}$ superexchange pathways - intrinsic magnetic bond disorder.
+The only free coordinate in the pyrochlore $Fd\overline{3}m$ space group, the F(2) fluorine $x$-coordinate $x_{\rm F(2)}$, dictates the size of the distortion of the CuF$_6$ octahedron as well as the (Na/Cd)F$_8$ dodecahedron. \cite{Kancko2023} The refined value, $x_{\rm F(2)} = 0.3316(4)$, results in a deformed CuF$_6$ octahedron with six equal Cu-F(2) bond lengths $d_{\rm Cu-F(2)} = 2.0060(17)$ \AA, while the F(2)-Cu-F(2) angle deviates from the ideal 90$\degree$ value by $\pm \delta = 7.22(10) \degree$.

+Refinement of the Cd occupancy, constrained with the Na occupancy by occ(Na)+occ(Cd) = 1, lead to a better solution than the ideal stoichiometric 0.5/0.5 case.
+A small Cd deficiency of occ(Cd) = 0.462(4) was obtained.
+To preserve charge balance, a refinement of the F(2) occupancy as a function of the Cd occupancy was attempted in the form of Na$_{1+x}$Cd$_{1-x}$Cu$_2$F$_{7-x}$, leading to occ(F2) = 0.924(7) with slightly better residue values, giving the final refined composition Na$_{1.076}$Cd$_{0.924}$Cu$_{2}$F$_{6.924}$.
+However, this sligtly off-stoichiometric structure does neither change the bond lengths (see Figure S4 in SM \cite{Supplementary}), nor the angles defining the CuF$_6$ and (Na/Cd)F$_8$ polyhedra, within the 3$\sigma$ limit.

+Atomic positions and thermal displacement parameters are summarized in Table \ref{tab1} and \ref{tab2}.
+Detailed SCXRD structure solution results and additional details of the refinement process can be found in SM \cite{Supplementary}.